morr0ne/mati-qol/README.md

 - Krypton - Makes network go fast
 - Enhanced Block Entities - Makes entities not be lag
 - C2me - Chunks get threading, the good kind
-- Nvidium - Uses mesh shader if you are on team green

 ## Pretty things